Search

 Free

-This webinar offers a comprehensive exploration of botanical medicine within manual therapy for animals and is specifically aimed at manual, structral and holistic practitioners.
-Led by Rachael Maxwell, founder of Animal Botanical and holistic practitioner, this session provides insights into the role of natural products in professional therapeutic settings.
+This webinar offers a comprehensive exploration of botanical medicine within manual therapy for animals and is specifically aimed at manual, structural and holistic practitioners.

 Upcoming Event